jnozzi/cocoadev.com/markdown/CocoaResources.md

 **Freely Available E-Books for C Programming*

 Some of the best freely available E-Books for  C programming.
-Get from: http://prokutfaq.byethost15.com/General/EBooks
+Get from: http://prokutfaq.byethost15.com/EBooks

-**General/CocoaBooks*
+**CocoaBooks*

 More books about Cocoa Programming!